jakubvalenta/human-activities/README.rst

 The advanced configuration allows you to:

-- **Count the number of files instead of the size of the directories.**
+- **Count the size of the data in the directories instead of the number of files in them.**
 - Change how new the files have to be to be counted.
 - Give custom names to the configured directories.